Last updated 12/11/2020

 Cosmic Kids Yoga: Yoga, mindfulness and relaxation videos designed especially for kids aged 3+.

-Draw Everyday with JJK: Join author and illustrator Jarrett J. Krosoczka daily at 11 a.m.
-Arizona time for a daily drawing lesson and activity.
+Draw Everyday with JJK: Join author and illustrator Jarrett J. Krosoczka on YouTube for a daily drawing lesson and activity.
+Jarrett J. Krosoczka is the author of Punk Farm, Lunch Lady, Jedi Academy, and the young adult graphic memoir Hey, Kiddo, which was a National Book Award Finalist.

 Duolingo: If you students is looking to practice a foreign language, or has been enrolled in a dual language program, Duolingo is a free, online resource to continue working on their language skills at home.